dharmendraSingh80/Bug-Tracker/README.md

 -User can track the issue by name or description.

--User close or open the issues
+-User can close or open the issues

 -Used Bootstrap for neat UI.